ntnon/FIND-A-PEP/README.md

 # Comments
 I had to learn about API fetching in order to complete the task. ~~This went surprisingly well~~.
 Working with Asynchronous data was challenging.

+Additionally, this was my first fullstack project, and my first every front-end work.
+I had to learn CSS, React and GitHub in order to complete this challenge.

 # Chart of the "main idea"
 https://drive.google.com/file/d/1gNuj3RCjWzsJgfrgtCJvIXxuEINfyWUE/view?usp=sharing